Using regular expressions

 1. Boolean or: A vertical bar separates alternatives.
 For example, gray|grey can match gray or grey.

-2. Grouping Parentheses: They are used to define the scope and precedence of the operators.
+2. Grouping parentheses: They are used to define the scope and precedence of the operators.
 For example, gray|grey and gr(a|e)y are equivalent patterns which both describe the set of gray or grey.

 • The question mark indicates zero or one occurrence of the preceding element.
 For example, colou?r matches both color and colour.